diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us002/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an HRM I want to register a profession.
+As an HRM, I want to register a job that a collaborator need to have.

 ### 1.2.
 Customer Specifications and Clarifications